MartinThoma/MartinThoma.github.io/content/2020-06-04-in-ear-headphones.md

 quality is good enough.
 I will also not look at on-ear / over-ear headphones.
 They are just too bulky for me most of the time.
 I want something that I can easily take with me.

+Please let me know if you have headphones you're really happy with 🙂

 ## Buying on Amazon